jp-x-g/oraclefordeletion/README.md

 Optional arguments:
 ```
--h, --help                          Show this help message and exit
+-h, --help                           Show this help message and exit.
 -b DAYS, --back DAYS                 Days to go back.
 Default is 7.
 -l YYYY-MM-DD, --latest YYYY-MM-DD   Date to parse back from.
 Default is today (UTC).
--s S, --sleep S                     Time, in seconds, to delay between receiving an API response and sending the next request.
+-s S, --sleep S                      Time, in seconds, to delay between receiving an API response
+                                       and sending the next request.
 Default is 0.5.
 -q N, --querysize N                  Number of pairs to batch in each query.
-Default (and maximum allowed by the API) is 25.
+Default (and maximum
+                                       allowed by the API) is 25.
 -m MAX, --max MAX                    Maximum queries to make before stopping.
-Default is 0 (parse all entries in the specified interval).
-Setting this will probably cut off execution in the middle of a logpage, so it's pretty stupid to do this unless you know what you're doing, or you're testing the script.
+Default is 0 (parse
+                                       all entries in the specified interval).
+Setting this will
+                                       probably cut off execution in the middle of a logpage, so
+                                       it's pretty stupid to do this unless you know what you're
+                                       doing, or you're testing the script.
 -d, --dryrun                         Run the script without actually sending queries to the API.
                                        This may break stuff.
--v, --verbose                       Spam the terminal AND runlog with insanely detailed information.
-Wheee!
+-v, --verbose                        Spam the terminal AND runlog with insanely detailed info.
 -u, --debug                          Spam the ever-loving hell out of the terminal.
--c, --configure                     Set up directories and runlog, then show configuration data and exit.
+-c, --configure                      Set up directories and runlog, then show config data & exit.
--x, --explain                       Display specific, detailed information about what this program does (including a full list of the fields it gets from the API), then exit.
+-x, --explain                        Display detailed info about what this program does & exit.
+                                       (including a full list of the fields it gets from the API)
--z, --zero                          Put in fake placeholder values for AfD information, to run the parser on lists of normal pages
+-z, --zero                           Put in fake placeholder values for AfD information, to run
+                                       the parser on lists of normal pages.
 ```

 This one runs very quickly, since the en.wiki API allows batched queries.